-When I’m teaching our Writers Write course, I’ve found that students seldom want to know how to write a perfect beginning.
+When I taught our Writers Write course, I found that students seldom want to know how to write a perfect beginning.
 They think they already have that one in the bag.

-Generally, they have decided that it will be a prologue, usually a flashback that will show the reader something he or she needs to know in the future.
+Generally, they had decided that it will be a prologue, usually a flashback that will show the reader something he or she needs to know in the future.
 Then they start at the beginning with backstory.
-They must because, ‘the reader won’t understand the story if I don’t show who the character is and where he comes from.’
+They must, because ‘the reader won’t understand the story if I don’t show who the characters are’.

 Sound familiar?
 Don’t be too hard on yourself.
 We all start writing that way.
 We were taught exposition at school.
 We had to set up the story before we could begin.
 As a fiction writer you need to un-learn everything you were taught about story-telling as a child.

 Adults want to read a book that begins with a bang.
-They want to land in the middle of the action, identify with the protagonist, and take a thrilling vicarious ride to a resolution.
+They want to land in the middle of the action, identify with the protagonist, side against the antagonist, and take a thrilling vicarious ride to a resolution.